cortexlabs/cortex/docs/cluster/config.md

 # Flag to enable using spot instances in worker cluster
 spot: false

-# List of additional instances with identical or better specs than your instance type (configure only if spot is enabled)
+# List of additional instances with identical or better specs than your instance type (configure only if spot is enabled, auto-filled by default)
 instance_distribution: [t3.large, t3a.large]

 # The minimum number of instances in your cluster that should be on demand (configure only if spot is enabled)